Declaration details of goods released for the procedure can be amended if necessary

 If you try to request an amendment after release regarding a declaration which should be invalidated and for which a new customs declaration should be lodged, Customs will reject the amendment request.

-- UCC, Article 237(2), when Union goods have been placed under the customs warehousing procedure in accordance with Union legislation covering specific fields.
+- Union Customs Code (UCC), Article 237(2), when Union goods have been placed under the customs warehousing procedure in accordance with Union legislation covering specific fields.